ConsoleMage/inventory-management-system/README.md

 - Remove products from inventory.

 ### 2. Control Structures (if, if-else, and switch)
-- if-else was used to validate data provided from user input.
+- if-else statement was used to validate data provided from user input.
-- switch was used to direct the flow of the application.
+- switch statement was used to direct the flow of the application.

 ### 3. Control Structures (foreach and while)
 I used the while statement to start the program, ensuring the program exits only on user input.
 Any input provided by the user will trigger a method call.